eslint/rewrite/packages/compat/README.md

 This packages contains functions that allow you to wrap existing ESLint rules, plugins, and configurations that were intended for use with ESLint v8.x to allow them to work as-is in ESLint v9.x.

+**Note:** All plugins are not guaranteed to work in ESLint v9.x.
+This package fixes the most common issues but can't fix everything.

 ## Installation

 For Node.js and compatible runtimes: